Student Financial Aid

 Student Financial Aid awards are generally based on full-time attendance, which is at least 12 credit hours per academic semester.
 It is recommended that students contact the Student Records & Financial Services Center before reducing their academic load below 12 credit hours per semester in order to determine the effect on their financial aid.
 Students whose academic loads do fall below 12 hours per semester are required to contact the Student Records and Financial Services Center because it is very likely that the financial aid award will be affected.
 Certain aid programs are available to students who have enrolled part-time for at least six credit hours per semester.
 Students should contact the Student Records and Financial Services Center for further information.

 Note: To receive financial aid, a student must remain “in Good Academic Standing.”
-For further information, the student should read the section entitled Satisfactory Academic Standing.
+For further information, the student should read the section entitled Satisfactory Academic Progress.

 Other Information